AugustinLopez/push_swap/README.md

 I use 3 algorithms in total: one quicksort and two insertion sorts.
 Once an algorithm has been calculated, the result is run through a function to combine and remove specific sets of operations.
 The best series of instruction is then selected and printed to STDOUT.
-The best series is the one with the least amount of instruction.
+The best serie is the one with the least amount of instruction.

 Quicksort performs better on bigger stacks.
 Insertion based sorts perform better on smaller and almost-sorted stacks.
 If more than 500 valid parameters are given only quicksort is performed as performance starts to become an issue.
-If a memory error occurs after at least one algorithm has succeeded, the stocked list of instruction will be printed.
+If a memory error occurs after at least one algorithm has succeeded, the result will be printed.

 ### 1/ Quicksort
 - Elements lower than the pivot are pushed or stay in stack B.